 Behind the episodic conflict, you have the long form story conflict which is usually more soap opera style, which is the human relationships and the conflict between the characters that continues episode by episode as background to the episodic conflict.

 When you write your story, work out what the conflict is overall, the thing your Protagonist is looking for and why they don’t have it.
 It can be something supernatural like monsters attacking, or something mundane like somebody looking for a new job or relationship.
 But there’s something your character wants, something they don’t have, and something standing in the way of them getting it that they have to overcome.
 That is your story conflict.

-Then each scene, look at the people in that scene, work out what they want from that scene and work out why they can’t have it.
+Then, in each scene, look at the people in that scene, work out what they want in that moment and work out why they can’t have it.
 Perhaps somebody wants to talk about one thing and somebody else wants to talk about something else, or there’s disagreement over the thing they should do.
-It can be anything as long as the characters in that scene have a unsatisfied want.
+It can be anything as long as the characters in that scene have an unsatisfied want.
 If everybody has what they want, and there’s no conflict, there’s no story.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!